-Quats are well-known antiseptics and have a long history of use in topical products such as antiseptic liquids, creams and gels.
-They act on a wide range of microorganisms, from gram+ to gram- bacteria, moulds and yeasts.
+Quats are well-known antiseptics and have a long history of use in topical products such as hand sanitizers, antiseptic liquids, creams and gels.
+They act on a wide range of microorganisms, including enveloped viruses, from gram+ and gram- bacteria, moulds and yeasts.
 Our FeF™ Quats are odourless and colourless, and their effectiveness in all pH ranges combined with their ability to mix well in both aqueous and oily phases, make them an ideal antimicrobial ingredient.

 All our FeF™ Quats products are widely used in both human and veterinary topicals.
 Skin cleansing solutions: FeF™ Benzalkonium Chloride (BKC) are used for cleansing skin, mucous membranes, and wounds with a concentration of 0.01 to 0.1%.